SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 range requires.
 (We'll eventually lose the minus sign, taking absolute value of Jacobians.)

-So we'll need to do _both_ transformations.

-Double the workload.
-Le sigh.
-Who coulda seen _that_ coming?

 <!-- ***
 Ok, this is a bit wrong (though the distribution of R read off is correct).